 Consider a Rain Garden

-A rain garden is a shallow landscaped area designed to temporarily collect runoff and allow it to soak into the ground.
+A rain garden is just a shallow planted area that holds water temporarily and lets it soak in.

 Benefits include: